top of page

 Don't forget to check out the cute garden, which is the best place to hang out after a tiring day out.
 I was ready to move in here!

-If you are planning to do day trips, you can book tours on Viator.
-Alternatively, your hostel or hotel will have several tour agencies that they work with and can recommend the best ones.
+If you are planning to do day trips, you can book tours on Viator or Tripadvisor.
+I found this to be the easiest way to do Ecuador, hassle-free.
 You can also just walk to the city bus stop and book your own day tour or get the city hop-on hop-off bus tour within Quito.
 The tours range from $75 to $100 per person depending on whether you opt for a private or group tour.

 Pro tip: If you have enough time, I would recommend doing the overnight stay at Cotopaxi and finishing at Quilotoa.
 While it is more expensive to do this, you can explore both places at your own pace and enjoy the stunning Andean landscape.
 It would be approximately $150 per person including transport, a guide and food for all 4 times.